emg2speech: Synthesizing speech from electromyography using self-supervised speech models: Results

 The above observations indicate that among the different EMG feature representations considered, \(\mathbb{D}(\mathcal{E})\) exhibits the strongest linear alignment with the self-supervised speech feature space \(\mathcal{H}\).
-This strong correspondence suggests that \(\mathbb{D}(\mathcal{E})\) and \(\mathcal{H}\) encode highly compatible representations, making them particularly well suited for EMG-to-audio learning.
-In contrast, EMG spectrogram features ($\mathcal{B}$) and their alignment with audio features (\(\mathcal{A}\)) yield notably weaker correlations.
-These findings imply that, while $\mathcal{A}$ and $\mathcal{B}$ share some structure, self-supervised representations provide a more robust and articulatorily grounded intermediate latent space.
-Consequently, pairing \(\mathbb{D}(\mathcal{E})\) with \(\mathcal{H}\) offers the most effective pathway for EMG-to-audio mapping.
+This strong correspondence suggests that \(\mathbb{D}(\mathcal{E})\) (consequently, \(\texttt{vec}(\mathcal{E})\)) and \(\mathcal{H}\) encode highly compatible representations, making them particularly well suited for EMG-to-audio learning.
+In contrast, EMG spectrogram features ($\mathcal{B}$) and their alignment with (\(\mathcal{H}\)) yield notably weaker correlations.